Q: Where is Building Inspection located and what are the hours of operation?

 Q: What is the cost of a permit?

 A: Permits will vary in cost according to type of application.
 Refer to the development/permit fee schedule for further information.

 Q: When is a permit required?

 A: Permits are required when there is new construction to a building as well as some repair work or alterations to an existing structure.
-In addition, when a building is to be remodeled or enlarged, a permit shall be required.
+In addition, when a building is to be remodeled or enlarged, a permit is required.
 New work consists of any new construction, commercial or residential, from vacant ground to a completed new structure.
 Projects that are considered cosmetic, such as new wallpaper, carpet, paint, cabinets, or trim work do not require a permit.
-Visit other areas of our web site or contact Building Inspection for any questions concerning your specific project.
+Please visit other areas of our web site or contact Building Inspection for any questions concerning your specific project.